Text normalization for low-resource languages: the case of Ligurian: Experiments

 \subsection{Baseline}

-Our baseline is a transformer architecture inspired by the model used to perform historical text normalization by \newcite{shijie1}.
-We then applied some further adjustments which, based on initial experiments, we determined to be useful for the constrained setting of having to work with a very small corpus.
+Our baseline is the transformer architecture used to perform historical text normalization by \newcite{shijie1}.
+After conducting some preliminary experiments to determine if their hyperparameters would be applicable in our highly data scarce setting, we settled upon a much smaller batch size.
 The resulting architecture, which was trained on \texttt{fairseq} \cite{fairseq}, is made up of 4 encoder and decoder layers with 4 attention heads, embeddings of size 256, a hidden size of 1024, dropout of 0.3 and label smoothing with a factor of 0.1.
 The model was trained with Adam \cite{adam} with an inverse square root scheduler, a learning rate of $10^{-3}$, 4000 warmup updates, and a batch size of 20.

 We train one model per each of the four parallel datasets described in section\;\ref{sec:data}.
 We then also train one more model on the union of all datasets, with the aim of producing a normalization model capable of working with a wide range of texts.